Title IX- Academic Accommodations

 - Working with faculty on identifying excused absences and opportunities to make-up work that was missed.

 - Arranging for test or class re-takes, or withdrawal from a class or campus without academic or financial penalty, to the extent possible.

-The Assistant Vice President of Equity, Diversity, and Inclusion has the authority to determine that such reasonable accommodations are necessary and appropriate and will maintain documentation related to accommodations.
-The Assistant Vice President of Equity, Diversity, and Inclusion may inform faculty members, deans or College administration of the need to adjust academic parameters accordingly.
+The Assistant Vice President for Equity, Diversity and Inclusion has the authority to determine that such reasonable accommodations are necessary and appropriate and will maintain documentation related to accommodations.
+The Assistant Vice President for Equity, Diversity and Inclusion may inform faculty members, deans or College administration of the need to adjust academic parameters accordingly.
 A request for accommodations from a student will be shared with faculty and staff only to the extent necessary to provide reasonable accommodation.